GDPR Statement and Certificate

 I’m keeping my GDPR policy as transparent and simple as possible.
 It’s been written by me, not a lawyer with a passion for oblique and meaningless jargon, so here goes…

 I retain emails received from clients in relation to enquiries and on-going projects.

 I retain contact details of those I have worked with either as clients, contacts or suppliers.

 The photos I take and the data I collect, whether in relation to client work or as part of any personal photographic project, are retained within my archive.

 What I do with this data:

 I don’t have mailing lists of corporate clients (I run a mailing list for those interested in my personal projects); all my corporate work comes through referral or search engine results.
-I never send out automated email marketing shots.
+I never send out unsolicited, automated, marketing emails (ie mailshots).
 I will never pass your contact details on to third-parties beyond that which is necessary in the functioning of my business, completion of my work for you, or without first seeking your permission.
 I may occasionally email an existing or past client if I have good reason to do so as allowed under GDPR.